ERP or Production Monitoring Software? Which Do You Need?

 Picking the Best Options for Your Business

 You can also check out real-life stories of people who switched from other monitoring solutions to Datanomix Production Monitoring.
 Datanomix plays well with ERP systems.
-This Press Release provides details around the integration between ProShop ERP and Datanomix.
+This Press Release provides details about the integration between ProShop ERP and Datanomix.

-Leveraging both an ERP for business management and machine monitoring for production efficiency, can give your business a competitive edge and more money in the bank.
+Leveraging both an ERP for business management and machine monitoring for production efficiency can give your business a competitive edge and more money in the bank.